All Products

 Important

-The system supports a maximum of 5 active identification tasks (tasks with a periodic schedule).
+The system supports a maximum of 5 active periodic identification tasks.
 Once you reach this limit, you cannot create additional periodic tasks.

 Create a custom identification task

-1. In the navigation pane on the left, select Classification and Grading > Tasks.
+1. In the left navigation pane, go to Classification and Grading > Tasks.

-2. On the Identification Tasks tab, select the Asset Type for which you want to create an identification task, and then click Create.
+2. On the Identification Tasks tab, select the Asset Type for which you want to create a task, and then click Create.

 image

-3. In the Create panel, configure the parameters and click OK.
+3. In the Create panel, configure the parameters described below, and then click OK.

 • Immediate Scan: Runs the task immediately upon creation.

 • Periodic Scan: Runs the task on a scheduled frequency.
-You must configure the Scan Frequency and Scan Time (Structured Data Only).
-To trigger an immediate run alongside the schedule, select Scan Once Now.
+Configure Scan Frequency and Scan Time (Structured Data Only).
+To also trigger an immediate run alongside the schedule, select Scan Once Now.

 The Scan Time setting applies only to structured data assets.
 Unstructured data scans run according to system resource availability.